sociomantic-tsunami/git-hub/man.rst

      either).
 The repository to use as the base is taken from the `hub.upstream` configuration.

+   -c NAME, --create-branch=NAME
+     Create a new remote branch with (with name **NAME**) as the real head for the pull request instead of using the HEAD name passed as **HEAD**.
+This is useful to create a pull request for a hot-fix you committed to your regular HEAD without creating a branch first.

  `attach` ISSUE [HEAD]
    Convert the issue identified by **ISSUE** to a pull request by attaching commits to it.
 The branch (or git ref) where your changes are